Harwell Campus gets major funding boost as Brookfield Asset Management acquires 50% stake in joint venture

 Talking about the positive impact of public/ private collaboration Dr Tim Bestwick, Chief Technology Officer, United Kingdom Atomic Energy Authority, a public sector shareholder within the joint venture commented, “The Harwell Campus joint venture represents a powerful collaboration between the private and public sector, and is helping bring together industry, academia and world leading research facilities to speed up the process of innovation.
 Harwell has benefited from substantial and long-standing investments by HM Government which result in the world leading science and innovation capabilities today.
 There is huge potential for building on the current activities and heritage, and we are looking forward to working with Brookfield in this task.”

-The news comes at YE2019 which saw significant investment from HM Government in the campus, including: A new digitisation and science research facility for the Natural History Museum (£180million), The National Quantum Computing Centre (>£50million), The Vaccines Manufacturing and Innovation Centre (£67million), The Nucleic Acid Therapy Accelerator (£30million) and the Extreme Photonics Application Centre (£81million).
+The news comes at YE2019 which saw significant investment from HM Government in the campus, including: The National Quantum Computing Centre (>£50million), The Vaccines Manufacturing and Innovation Centre (£67million), The Nucleic Acid Therapy Accelerator (£30million) and the Extreme Photonics Application Centre (£81million).